cdaniel/component-registry/README.md

 # component-registry
-An open-repository of component analysis
+An open repository of Evolution analysis of components used in Wardley Mapping.

+Sketches are created with https://pencil.evolus.vn/.